duckbrain/beluga/README.md

 Instructs belugad to teardown the stack deployed for a `beluga build` command.

-### `belugad serve`

-Starts the deamon to run with nginx-proxy and, optionally, nginx-proxy-companion.
-The only time you'll need to interact with this is to set it up.

 ## Environment Variables

 ### `beluga` Client variables used in CI